 We believe that you can’t do life alone.
-At BPC, small groups are how a crowd becomes a community and how we grow in relationship with God and those around us.
+At BPC, life groups are how a crowd becomes a community and how we grow in relationship with God and those around us.

 We want to help you grow deeper in your relationship with Christ and transform ordinary women and men into fully alive Christian disciples.

 We all go through difficult seasons in life, but you don’t have to face it alone.
 Our Connect Care Ministry offers groups, classes and individual support for you during these times.

 Life is not meant to be lived alone.
-In fact, God hates loneliness.
-You were created to experience life with other people, and that’s why at Bidwell Presbyterian, we encourage you to join a smaller community where you can be yourself and grow in your walk with God.
+God created you as a relational being, meant to experience life with other people.
+That’s why at Bidwell Presbyterian we encourage you to join a smaller community where you can be yourself and grow in your walk with God.

-Groups come in all shapes and sizes — married couples, singles, men, women, kids, no kids, workplace, under 20, over 40 — the list goes on.
+Groups come in all shapes and sizes – married couples, singles, men, women, kids, no kids, workplace, young adult, senior – the list goes on.
 No matter where you are in life, there’s a group for you.